 - Dialectical behavior therapy that helps you to regulate emotional responses to situations that you can’t change

-- Co-occurring substance use disorder treatment, which benefits individuals who struggle with a drug or alcohol addiction alongside a mental health disorder
+- Co-occurring substance use disorder treatment, which benefits individuals who struggle with a drug or alcohol abuse alongside a mental health disorder

 - Treatments for a broad range of disorders such as schizophrenia or severe depression

 - Pharmacological support and consistent monitoring of medication doses to ensure maximum effectiveness

 In addition to these approaches, Rose Hill Center in Holly, Michigan, offers so much more.
 Our Residential Rehabilitation Program allows residents to engage in fun and rewarding activities.
 In the process, they also learn critical life skills.

 Moreover, this hands-on setting lets you try out the coping skills you’ve learned.
 In some situations, the activities reinforce that the skills are working well.
 Sometimes, however, you notice that some triggers are still there.
 In these circumstances, the closeness of the therapist is vital to provide additional behavioral assistance.

 What to Expect from a Residential Program with a Qualified Care Provider

 At Rose Hill Center, you have the opportunity to take the time you need to heal.
 Therapists actively support your decision to get better by providing around-the-clock assistance.
 While you’re there, you’ll meet peers who’ve also decided to work on their recovery.